 Why was the ADT breach so dangerous?

-The ADT breach exposed 5,488,888 records — that is 5.5M people whose personal data is now circulating on the dark web.
-The combination of dates of birth, email addresses, names makes this a medium-risk breach that should be addressed promptly.
+The ADT breach exposed 5,488,888 records — 5.5M people whose personal data is now circulating in criminal markets.

 What data was stolen in the ADT breach?